Chart Color Schemes

 The level of cultural diversity witnessed in Zillmere was found to be above average when compared nationally for a number of language and cultural background related metrics

-Zillmere, surveyed in June 2016, had a higher cultural diversity than most local areas, with 31.0% of its residents born overseas and 23.9% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 44.5% of Zillmere's population.
-The 'Other' religious category was more prevalent in Zillmere (5.6%) compared to Greater Brisbane (3.7%).
+Zillmere had a higher cultural diversity than most local areas, with 31.0% of its population born overseas and 23.9% speaking a language other than English at home.
+Christianity was the predominant religion in Zillmere, accounting for 44.5% of its population.
+However, the most notable overrepresentation was in the 'Other' category, comprising 5.6% of Zillmere's population compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity